Game

 Q: How do they influence you?

-A: Listen for examples of how influencers help or hinder fit choices.
+A: Listen for examples of how influencers help or hinder healthy choices.

 Q: How would you explain influencers to a friend?

-A: Influencers are a person, place, thing, or mood that help you make fit choices.
-Influencers can also make it difficult to make a fit choice.
+A: Influencers are a person, place, thing, or mood that help you make healthy choices.
+Influencers can also make it difficult to make healthy choices.

-5. Use the Assessment Rubric (see Teacher's Guide) as a checklist to assess understanding, skill development, and personal responsibility.
-Encourage learners to identify influencers at home, in the community, and at school.
+5. Encourage learners to identify influencers at home, in the community, and at school.

 Challenge

-Name a person, place, thing, or mood that influences your fit choices.
+Name a person, place, thing, or mood that influences your healthy choices.

 Health Education Standards